Understanding Hormonal Acne Triggers and Treatments

 1. Maintain a Consistent Skincare Routine

-Choose non-comedogenic moisturizers to keep skin hydrated, and incorporate hydrating masks, serums, and\or toners throughout the week.
+Choose non-comedogenic moisturizers to keep skin hydrated, and incorporate hydrating masks, serums, and/or toners throughout the week.

-When I start to feel a cystic pimple coming on - you know when you can feel it underneath the surface before theres even a bump?
-I treat the area with benzoyl peroxide as immediately as I can, and no more than 2-3 days in a row or risk stripping and drying out the skin causing more inflammation and prolonging or worsening the breakout.
-After those 2-3 days I go straight into hydrating, whether it's a serum directly on the area a few times a day, or a hydrating night mask as this helps with healing quickly and decreasing inflammation.
+Incorporate products with ingredients like salicylic acid or benzoyl peroxide to unclog pores and reduce bacteria.
+If you're sensitive, try an azelaic acid or mandelic acid product instead.
+When I start to feel a cystic pimple coming on—you know when you can feel it underneath the surface before there's even a bump?—I treat the area with benzoyl peroxide as soon as I can, and no more than 2-3 days in a row.
+Otherwise, I risk stripping and drying out the skin, which can cause more inflammation and prolong or worsen the breakout.
+After those 2-3 days, I go straight into hydrating, whether it's a serum directly on the area a few times a day or a hydrating night mask.
+This helps with healing quickly and decreasing inflammation.

 2. Manage Hormone Levels